pgwijesinghe/pgwijesinghe/README.md

 ### Hi there 👋
+Welcome to my GitHub playground!

+I'm a physics graduate student at Levy Lab, University of Pittsburgh.
+Your virtual presence here is greatly appreciated, so dive in, tinker around, and let's unravel the secrets of the digital and physical realms together!
 <!--
 **pgwijesinghe/pgwijesinghe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.